Cross Product

 One more thing to note is that the plane is not defined if both our vectors are pointing in exactly the same direction (or the same but opposite directions).
 If you cross product these vectors, you will get a zero vector as a result (all zeroes), basically meaning the result is undefined.
 This makes sense if you consider that there are infinitely many directional vectors that are at a right-angle to a line in 3D.

-Once again though, don't feel like you need to remember how it works.
+Once again though, don't feel like you need to remember how the cross product works.
 The key take away here is that for any two directional vectors, there is a mathematical function which will give us a third vector, which will be perpendicular (at a right angle) to both of the inputs.
 It will also be normalised if both the inputs are normalised.
 If they are not, you can always just normalise the result!